jasonacox/ProtosAI/whisper/README.md

 # Whisper

 OpenAI Whisper is a speech-to-text model that uses machine learning to transcribe audio into text.
 It's trained on a large amount of English audio and text, as well as supervised data from the web, making it robust and able to generalize to a variety of languages and tasks.
-Whisper can also translate speech to English.

 ## Setup